In this comprehensive guide, you’ll learn how to use visualization to strengthen your focus and train your mind toward your goals.

 Here is how to do it:

-- Identify the obstacle: Focus on the challenge you’re facing.
-Visualize it.
+- Identify the obstacle: Visualize the challenge you’re facing.

 - Visualize transmutation: Imagine the obstacle transforming into pure light or positive energy.
 See the light dissolve the challenge, transmuting it into a beneficial outcome that serves your highest good.